Lake Travis businesses get ready for Memorial Day weekend

 Blake Dickinson with Centex Boat Rentals said his company will have several boats on the waterways, and he is getting ready for a busy weekend.

 "We are pretty much booked up Saturday and Sunday.
-Monday we have a few spots available," said Dickinson.
+Monday, we have a few spots available," Dickinson said.

-Dickenson said that Memorial Day Weekend is one the most important weekends for business, right behind the July 4 holiday.
+Dickenson said that Memorial Day weekend is one the most important weekends for business, right behind the Fourth of July holiday.

-According to the LCRA, the water levels in Lake Travis are about 14 feet lower than last year.
+According to the Lower Colorado River Authority (LCRA), the water levels in Lake Travis are about 14 feet lower than last year.

 Despite this, Dickenson said there is still plenty of water for boating.

-"This being a large lake and a big body of water, there is still plenty of areas to come out and have fun," said Dickinson.
+"This being a large lake and a big body of water, there is still plenty of areas to come out and have fun," Dickinson said.

-He said many of their customers are coming from out of state -- groups of friends and families.
+He said many of their customers are coming from out of state, including groups of friends and families.

 "Excited to get to see the scenery and surprised by the weather and water temperatures," Dickinson said.

-Dickinson's isn't the only business hoping to get an economic boost for Memorial Day.
-Lake Travis Zipline Adventures sits along Lake Travis, and they are expecting a good turnout, hoping to see about 300 people a day.
+Dickinson's business isn't the only one hoping to get an economic boost for Memorial Day.
+Lake Travis Zipline Adventures sits along Lake Travis, and it is expecting a good turnout, hoping to see about 300 people a day.

 Dickinson said he is fully prepared for the busy weekend ahead.